 Executive Director service contracts, including arrangements for early termination, are carefully considered by the Committee.
-In accordance with general market practice, each of the Executive Directors has a rolling service contract which is terminable on 12 months' notice and this practice will also apply for any new Executive Directors.
+In accordance with general market practice, each of the current Executive Directors has a rolling service contract which is terminable on 12 months' notice and it is expected this practice will also apply for any new Executive Directors.
 In such an event, the compensation commitments in respect of their contracts could amount to up to one year's remuneration based on base salary and benefits in kind, and pension rights, during the notice period.
-Termination payments may take the form of payments in lieu of notice.
-Copies of Executive Director service contracts are available to view at the company's registered office.
+Termination payments may take the form of payments in lieu of notice and/or provision of benefits.
+In appropriate circumstances, the Committee may agree that certain benefits (such as medical insurance and tax support) may be continued following termination of employment.
+The Company may provide a leaving gift for a departing Director (including payment of any tax thereon) where the Committee feels that it is appropriate to do so and the value of any gift is proportionate and not excessive.
+Copies of Executive Director service contracts are available to view at the Company's registered office.

 The Committee may agree exit payments in connection with a Director's cessation of office or employment where the payments are made in good faith in discharge of an existing legal obligation (or by way of damages for breach of such an obligation) or in settlement of any claim arising in connection with the cessation of a Director's office or employment.
 This may include the provision of outplacement support.
-The Group may also pay reasonable fees for a departing Director to obtain independent legal advice in relation to their termination arrangements and nominal consideration for any agreement to any contractual terms protecting the company's rights following termination.
+The Group may also pay reasonable fees for a departing Director to obtain independent legal advice in relation to their termination arrangements and nominal consideration for any agreement to any contractual terms protecting the Company's rights following termination.

-The company's policy on any termination payments is to consider the circumstances on a case-by-case basis, taking into account the relevant contractual terms in the executive's service contract and the circumstances of the termination.
+The Company's policy on any termination payments is to consider the circumstances on a case-bycase basis, taking into account the relevant contractual terms in the Executive's service contract and the circumstances of the termination.
 The table overleaf summarises how awards under the annual bonus (including deferred bonus awards) and LTIP are typically treated in specific circumstances, with the final treatment remaining subject to the Committee's discretion as provided under the rules of the plan.